How To File A Property Damage Claim After A Hurricane

 Types of Property Damage Claims

-• Flood insurance.
-Damage from storm surges or catastrophic flooding is not included in homeowner’s insurance in Florida.
+• Flood insurance: Damage from storm surges or catastrophic flooding is not included in homeowner’s insurance in Florida.
 Like coverage for windstorms, flood insurance must be purchased as an additional deductible on your policy.
 Floridians should seriously consider adding this policy to their insurance coverage because of the enormous threat of flooding.
 One inch of water can cause $25,000 of damage to your home.
 These are devastating damages that can be mitigated with supplemental flood insurance.
 Even if you live in an area that has historically seen little or no flooding, you should still purchase this type of coverage.
 The Federal Emergency Management Agency (FEMA) estimates that more than twenty percent of flood insurance claims and federal disaster assistance for flooding comes from areas marked moderate or low-risk.
+To protect against flood damage, a separate flood insurance policy is required, which can be purchased through the National Flood Insurance Program (NFIP) or private insurers.

 Property Damage Insurance Claim Process